opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 - The six vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game (so the Rainbow Canyon PTDs, in FFC's case).
 These are Zino, Centro, Nigo, Krypto, Pacro, and Machai.
-All you need to do to change this is edit the text input, making sure to use the vivosaurs' line numbers in ffc_vivoNames.txt [1], and separating each by a comma and any number of spaces.
+All you need to do to change this is edit the text input, making sure to use the vivosaurs' line numbers in "ffc_vivoNames.txt"/"ffc_vivoNames_j.txt" [1], and separating each by a comma and any number of spaces.
 Also, all entries after the 25th will be ignored
 - The custom starters will use up to 5 values, for Aeros, Toba, Tsintao, Dimetro, and Tricera, in that order.
 These values can be from 1 to 210, except Tricera--the legendaries don't have fossils in FFC, so if you pick a number above 149 Tricera will turn into Dikelo